AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/design_principles.md

 ## Consistency: creating a cohesive experience

 You should design your add-ons to feel like a natural extension of the platform, conforming to Adobe Express's visual language: the Spectrum Design System.
-This coherence isn't just about visual elements but extends to interactions and behaviours.
+This coherence isn't just about visual elements but extends to interaction patterns and behaviours.
 Keeping everything aligned creates a smoother experience where users can easily navigate and understand your add-on, achieving their goals effortlessly.

 ## Accessibility: designing for inclusion